nanvel/blog/2017/11/trading.md

 More risky assets are sold and the money is moved into safer assets (market rotation).
 It is not because the safer assets have room to advance, but because they are likely to hold their value better in an economic downturn.

+### Randomness and efficiency

+There is a theory that claims that market moves are a random walk and the future price can not be predicted.
+Although we can not predict price precisely, there are patterns in the market that occurs with probability high enough to use them in trading.

+Markets are efficient, unless we know if the market is trending or ranging.
+If the market is trending - we can benefit from it by following the trend; if ranging - by lower and sell higher.

 ### What traders are looking at